 Once Authenticated, the API Gateway then authorizes “what” the authenticated user has access to.
 With Authorization, an API Gateway should be able to abstract common complexities from back-end APIs.
 This avoids the back-end API having to maintain this logic and any subsequent changes to it.
 An API Gateway should be able to work with existing authorization mechanisms.
 It should also be able to provide fine-grained, centrally managed access rights to each individual methods of an API.

 In a nutshell, API security is about authentication and authorization.
 The effective implementation of a gateway “should be able to absorb all of that, so backend services don’t have to deal with authorization anymore.”
 This simplifies access rule configuration and, potentially, dealing with complex authorization logic.
+Learn more from Forbes on why you need to pay attention to API security.

 An API Gateway should help with reducing the load on backend APIs and prevent misuse.
 Rate-limiting provides restricted access to APIs by permitting only a certain number of requests.
 By exposing APIs to third-party consumers, this also could provide a revenue stream by opening up the possibilities of higher rate limits.